1997 Regular Session

 WHEREAS, it is the wish of this Legislature to honor this truly remarkable, dedicated lady for all of her efforts and dedication to helping these children reach their maximum potential:

 NOW, THEREFORE, BE IT RESOLVED BY THE MISSISSIPPI STATE SENATE, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we congratulate Elizabeth S. Matthews upon having attained the age of four score years, and commend her for her role in founding the Magnolia Speech School, which has now celebrated its 40th anniversary, and further commend Mrs. Matthews for having devoted her life to the hearing and language impaired children of Mississippi.

-BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Mrs. Dyse and be made available to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Mrs. Matthews and to the Magnolia Speech School.